Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

 Holme-Next-the-Sea to Thornham

-As the Norfolk Coast path wound further on past Holme-next-the-Sea we walked away from the sand.
+As the Norfolk Coast path wound further past Holme-next-the-Sea we walked away from the sand.
 There were lovely views of fresh-water meadows and salt marshes for miles.
 We followed the coastline and watched the wading birds that were everywhere.
 It’s a peaceful spot and when Mum and I stopped our chatter, all we could hear were the birds, the wind and the waves crashing on the shore.

 Walking towards Thornham gave us great views of the estuary with its small boats, and sands and water stretching into the distance.
 The small coastal village of Thornham overlooks the marshes and sea and used to be a smugglers’ haunt and prosperous harbour.
-It’s now the home to the popular Lifeboat Inn, and also has two other pub/ restaurants and a deli.
+It’s now the home to the popular Lifeboat Inn and also has two other pub/ restaurants and a deli.
 Birdwatchers, walkers, photographers and artists use Thornham as a base to explore the area.

 Thornham to Brancaster Staithe